-The Company incurred \$79.1 million of intangible exploration expenditures in Kenya for the three months ended March 31, 2015.
-The majority of drilling expenditures related to the Company's portion of drilling costs regarding an exploration well at Engomo (Block 10BA) and an extensive appraisal program in the South Lokichar Basin.
-The majority of development study spend relates to progressing towards project sanction for the South Lokichar Basin.
-A \$1.8 million reduction of intangible exploration expenditures in Ethiopia for the three months ended March 31, 2015 was the result of adjustments made to previously accrued drilling expenditures.
+The Company incurred \$146.2 million of intangible exploration expenditures in Kenya for the six months ended June 30, 2015.
+Drilling and completion expenditures relate to the Epir exploration well (Block 10BB), the Engomo exploration well (Block 10BA), the Ekales exploration well (Block 13T), multiple South Lokichar Basin (Blocks 10BB and 13T) appraisal wells and completions relating to EWTs.
+The majority of development study spend relates to studies aimed at progressing towards project sanction for the South Lokichar Basin.
+The Company incurred \$0.3 million of intangible exploration expenditures in Ethiopia for the six months ended June 30, 2015, which consists of 2D seismic work being performed in the Rift Basin Area.
 PSA and G&A related costs include personnel and office running costs, local community development expenditures, land surface fees, annual rental fees and other PSA fees.